Aldrin school phone number: (847) 357-5400, Fax number: (847) 847-357-5401,

 Aldrin follows the District 54 policy on dress code.
 The Board expects a student’s dress and grooming to be neat, clean, and to meet health and safety standards.
 Clothing or appearance that is disruptive to the educational environment is prohibited.
 Students not abiding by the dress code will be required to comply before they can return to class.
 School administration will make the final interpretation of the dress guidelines.

-Problems arise occasionally when students bring articles or objects to school which are hazardous to the safety of others or interfere with instructional time.
-Items brought to school that are offensive or hazardous to other students or interfere with instructional time will be collected and returned to parents upon the parent’s request.
 Students assume responsibility for any item brought to school.
 Per school district policy, students are NOT permitted to use non-school issued electronic devices on school property or on buses unless permission is given from the building administration.
 This policy includes the use of cell phones.
 When the electronic device policy is not followed, the electronic device may be kept in the office to be picked up by a parent/guardian during office hours.
-If an electronic device is permitted by an administrator, the school assumes no responsibility if such item is
+If an electronic device is permitted by an administrator, the school assumes no responsibility if such item is lost, broken or stolen.

 Please note, all District 54 schools prohibit weapons as noted by the sticker on the front door.

-Absences for any reason are disruptive to the educational process.
-Regular school attendance is vital for continuous academic growth.
-Absences from school, except for health reasons, should be kept to a minimum.
-Vacations and appointments should be scheduled before or after school or on days when school is not in session.
 Communication from parents is essential in maintaining accurate records of required school attendance.
 If absences become chronic (10% or more of the school year) or if your child misses several days of school for an illness, a note from a doctor can be required for the absences to be excused.
 If notes from a doctor are not received, your child’s absence will be unexcused and be considered truant thus resulting in administration working with the school resource officer to remedy the situation.

 Parental calls are necessary in all instances where regular attendance is interrupted.
 Parents are requested to call the absentee reporting line (847-357-5402) by 8:40 a.m. indicating that their student will be absent and giving the reason for the absence.
 If parental contact is not made, the absence will be considered unexcused.
-If students miss more than 150 minutes of instructional time, not including lunch, they will be recorded as absent for a full day.

 Please note, students who are absent will NOT be allowed to attend or participate in after-school activities on the day of their absence.
 Additionally, students must be in attendance for at least half of the day to attend or participate in after-school activities on that day.